Heart Rate Alerts: Setup and FAQ

 Enabling heart rate alerts

-If this still doesn't work, you can verify push notifications are turned on for Cardiogram in your phone settings.
+If the link doesn't work, you can verify push notifications are turned on for Cardiogram in your phone settings.

-- Open the "Settings" app on your iPhone
+- Open the "Settings" app on your phone.

 - Scroll down to find "Cardiogram" in the app list.

-Once you enable push notifications for Cardiogram, you should start receiving heart rate alerts.
+Once you enable push notifications for Cardiograms and turn on your alerts within the Cardiogram app, you should start receiving heart rate alerts.

-If you re-install Cardiogram or change to a new phone, you will need to re-enable push notifications.
+If you re-install Cardiogram or change to a new phone, you may need to re-enable push notifications.